 Don’t overdo it.

 Bring hydrating balms and lotions with you and reapply as needed, especially after washing hands or removing gloves.
 Spritz skin with our room + body spray, then apply some skin balm to add even more moisture to your skin on the go.
+Or keep a bottle of our lotion at your desk or on your bedside table for easy access to instant hydration.

 Drink a lot of water!